Section 'Sub' Navigation:

 No, we accept applications for only the fall quarter each year.

-No. All applications are reviewed after the November 1st. deadline.
+No. All applications are reviewed after the November 2nd deadline.
 It is important, however, for applicants to understand that it may take 4-6 weeks for PharmCAS to process an application.
-If we do not have your application by the time the decision is made to offer interviews, usually the 3rd week of December, we cannot act on it.
+If we do not have your application by the time the decision is made to offer interviews, usually in December, we cannot act on it.
 Therefore, you should plan on getting your application completed as early as possible.

 Once you complete your application through PharmCAS, you should check the website frequently to determine if they have any questions concerning your application.
 Respond rapidly to any questions that may arise as unresolved questions will significantly delay processing of your application.
 Once completed, your application will be forwarded to us electronically.

-We try to notify every applicant by the end of December.
+We notify applicants of interview offers in December through early January.
 Please do not call our office to check on your status.
 This hinders the process and delays notification for all applicants.
 Be patient and wait to hear from us.

 No. We receive applications from many more individuals than we are able to interview.
 We are only able to interview 280-300 applicants.

-You should bring a photo ID and a pen to write your interview.
+You should bring your photo ID and a pen.

 Extenuating circumstances beyond your control will be considered, but if you fail to appear at your assigned interview day and time, your application will most likely be canceled.

-We try to notify all applicants by the end of the second week of March.
+We try to notify all applicants by mid-March.

 Financial issues, personal issues, or medical issues sometimes prevent an applicant from accepting an offer.
 Every year some applicants are also administratively canceled.
 This could be for failing a prerequisite, not completing all the prerequisites, or not submitting documents or other verification materials required by the University.